What is Snowdonia for Science?

 How much does taking part cost?

-For each event we ask our fundraisers to raise a minimum of £250 over the weekend.
 Our dedicated events team will always be on hand to give you tips, and help you reach and surpass your targets.

 How difficult are the challenges?